 For some school districts, technology is as essential to teaching and learning as desks and chairs.
 These districts see education technology as a critical tool for helping teachers do their jobs and helping students achieve in school.
 Kenosha Unified School District is one of those districts.

-Mary Salani has been an instructional technology teacher consultant with KUSD for 25 years and has played a pivotal role in the district’s edtech evolution throughout her tenure.
-Early on, Salani worked with elementary students on another interactive board, but quickly realized it “didn’t play well” with the Macintosh computers the district was using at the time.
-One of her peers suggested she check out Promethean.
+Mary Salani has been an instructional technology teacher-consultant with KUSD for 25 years and has played a pivotal role in the district’s edtech evolution throughout her tenure.
+KUSD started off with SMART boards, but when Salani realized they “didn’t play well” with the Macintosh computers the district was using, she knew a change had to be made.
+“It was like pushing a square peg into a round hole,” recalled Salani.

-So in 2007, KUSD switched to Promethean, initially purchasing about five panels through a middle school math grant.
-Almost 15 years later, KUSD is still a loyal Promethean customer, with more than 1,000 boards and panels district wide.
-“The ultimate goal is to capitalize on interactive display technology that allows teachers to think outside the box and integrate more of their creative ideas and best practices than ever before,” said Salani.
+So in 2007, Salani decided to switch to Promethean, initially purchasing about five panels through a middle school math grant.
+Almost 15 years later, KUSD is still a loyal Promethean customer.
+For Salani, the ultimate goal is a panel in every KUSD classroom.

 “What a Promethean panel does is amp up the learning,” explained Salani.
 But she’s keenly aware that educators need to first learn how—and when—to use technology in their teaching.
 “It’s knowing when to reach into that toolbox and pull out a particular tool to target a particular skill or concept.”